Published: September 25, 2020

 To create an account in their app you don’t have to visit a branch or sign a bunch of papers.
 You can do it directly from your phone and it won’t take you more than a couple of minutes, as Revolut states.

 This is a good example of a simple banking system which mobile owners love and use.

-Provide as many services as you can online at the shortest possible time.
+Provide as many services as you can online at the shortest time possible.

-What’s more, don’t be too intrusive with offers and push-notifications — only well-developed personalized offers will help you as the app’s owner increase sales and be valuable for a customer, and security alerts.
+Furthermore, don’t be too intrusive with offers and push-notifications — only well-developed personalized offers will help you increase sales and actually be valuable to customers as the app’s owner.

 Keep in mind that different customers use different operating systems.
-We recommend building the product for Android and iOS, so make your banking app optimized for these two major platforms.
+We recommend building a product for Android and iOS, so as to make your banking app optimized for both of these major platforms.

-Not only OS matters — screen size, phone features (it may be not optimized for biometric authentication), etc. Some people may use an old version of OS, some update constantly — all these things have to be considered.
+Not only the OS matters, though.
+Screen size, phone features (e.g., users can have phones that aren’t optimized for biometric authentication), etc. - all need to be considered.
+Some people may also use an older version of the OS, and some may update constantly.

 To make sure that your app is optimized for each OS and gadget dimensions, you can: